ayuina/find-azure-service-tag/README.md

 # Find Azure Network Service Tag

-This tool checks an IP address is Azure public ip address, and which service is use that.
+This tool checks an IP address is Azure public ip address, and which service is using.

 # How to use